Bernard Cohn (politician): Second family

 Within two weeks after Cohn's death, no will could be produced, and the right to share in his estate of $67,762 was demanded by a woman named Delphina Varelas, who claimed that Cohn had fathered her seven children, four of whom were still living—Bernard M.J, Miguel Daniel, Marcus Cerracio and Edward Anastacio.
 Verelas said she had met Cohn when she was 17 and he was about 30.
 They lived together on New High Street from 1872 to 1874, although Cohn had a wife who was still alive.
 Later Cohn provided houses for his second family on the Los Angeles Plaza, Sainsevin Street and Buena Vista Street.
 Cohn's estate included the Pico House, the St. Elmo Hotel and 1,100 acres of ranch land.

 The trial was described as "one of the most sensational in the annals of the Probate Court," and more than three hundred witnesses were called, some of whom testified that Cohn and Varelas were considered husband and wife and some that she was "only Cohn's mistress."
 There was testimony that the couple had been married under a written contract, which Judge Clark nevertheless ruled to be invalid.
 Therefore, he decided in his judgment, the right of inheritance was applicable only in the case of three of Varelas's children—those whom Cohn had acknowledged to be his—and not to the eldest child or to Varelas herself.
 Upon appeal, a settlement was reached in which the three "legitimate" children would receive "the sum of $7300, in full satisfaction of their claim against the estate."

 Vocation

 At the age of fourteen Cohn worked as a seaman on a vessel that sailed around Cape Horn and docked in San Francisco, where the boy left ship to head for the gold country.
 He worked on sheep ranches in Montana between 1851 and 1856, finally settling in Los Angeles in 1857.
 He set up as a wool buyer, with a loan and mortgage office, in a combined office-home at 182 Main Street.
-In 1871 he partnered with Herman Hellman, Abraham Haas, and Jacob Haas to open a grocery business on Los Angeles Street.
+In 1871 he partnered with Herman W. Hellman, Abraham Haas, and Jacob Haas to open a grocery business on Los Angeles Street.